stas-prokopiev/binance_historical_data/README.rst

 Short Overview.
 =========================
 binance_historical_data is a python package (**py>=3.7**)
-which makes dumping of historical crypto data from binance server as simple as possible.
+which makes download of historical crypto data (prices and volumes) from binance server as simple as possible.
 **You don't even need to have an account at binance.com to dump all history of crypto data**

-| Using this package you will be able to have full binance historical data with only 3 lines of python code
+| Using this package you will be able to have full historical data of prices and volumes with only 3 lines of python code
 | And if you need to update already dumped data then once again 3 lines of python code will do the job

 | **Limitations**: The previous day data appear on binance server a few minutes after 0 a.m.
 UTC